 Many of these factors may also ultimately lead to denial of regulatory approval of a current or potential drug candidate.
-If we experience delays in our clinical trials, the commercial prospects for our drug candidates will be harmed, and our ability to generate product revenues will be delayed.
+If we experience delays, suspensions or terminations in our clinical trials, the commercial prospects for that drug candidates will be harmed, and our ability to generate product revenues will be delayed.